-- 1. Recharge the device to the top of the operating window, typically defined by Vmax{op}, using the manufacturer's recommended procedure and rest for one hour at open-circuit conditions. - 2.
-Discharge the device to Vmin0 at a BSF-scaled 5kW rate and rest for one hour at open-circuit conditions.
+- 1. Recharge the device to Vmax{op} using the manufacturer's recommended procedure and rest for one hour at open-circuit conditions. - 2.
+Discharge the device to $Vmin_0$ at a $C_1/1$ rate and rest for one hour at open-circuit conditions.
 Record the actual discharge capacity from this step. - 3.
-Recharge the device to the top of the operating window, typically defined by Vmax{op}, using the manufacturer's recommended procedure and then rest for one hour at open-circuit conditions. - 4.
-Remove the energy that cannot be returned to the battery at the constant power charge rate plus the BSF-scaled 313 Wh from the cell at the BSF-scaled 5kW rate and allow the battery to stand in an open-circuit condition for an interval of 30 days at 30°C. All measurement equipment may need to be disconnected from the cell during this period to reduce parasitic losses.

-- 5. Perform the Cold Cranking Test as described in Section 3.6. - 6.
-Discharge the cell for its remaining (residual) capacity at a BSF-scaled 5kW rate.
+Recharge the device to $Vmax{op}$ using the manufacturer's recommended procedure and then rest for one hour at open-circuit conditions. - 4.
+Remove 360 Wh from the cell at the 750-W rate and allow it to stand in an open-circuit condition for an interval of 30 days at 30°C. All measurement equipment may need to be disconnected from the cell during this period to reduce parasitic losses. - 5.
+Perform the Cold Cranking Test as described in Section 3.6. - 6.
+Discharge the cell for its remaining (residual) capacity at a $C_1/1$ discharge rate.